rgvlee/EntityFrameworkCore.Testing/README.md

 ### Async operations
 Whenever you add a FromSql* or ExecuteSql* result, the library sets up both the sync and async methods.

-Additionally the library intercepts LINQ operations and returns an async emumerable/query provider to provide support for async LINQ operations that the in-memory provider doesn't provide.
+Additionally the library intercepts LINQ operations and returns an async emumerable/query provider to provide support for async LINQ operations that are not supported by the in-memory provider.

 ### The rest
 LINQ queryable operations such as `ElementAt`, indexed `Select`, `SkipWhile` etc just work as you would expect, there is nothing additional you need to do.